 One way to deal with the problem of over-fertilization is to wash the soil while ensuring that the pot the plant is in has plenty of drainage.
 This is not advised if you are dealing with an outdoor amaryllis that has been planted directly in a garden as it could easily get water-logged.

 You may need to remove the bulb and gently wash its roots before washing the garden soil.
 Make sure the water has drained away sufficiently before replanting the bulb.
-Although it is possible to grow amaryllis in water it does not like sitting in water-logged soil as this can lead to root rot or fungal infections.
+Although it is possible to grow amaryllis in water (see our watering guide) it does not like sitting in water-logged soil as this can lead to root rot or fungal infections.

 With an indoor or outdoor potted amaryllis you can either wash the soil or repot the plant in new soil after having gently washed the roots of the bulb.